isaacLepley/Alimus-Public/calendar.md

 Uncommon workweek activities:
 - Training
 - Research
+- Carousing
 - Crime
 - Relaxation

-Rare workweek activities
+Rare workweek activities:

-For more information regarding workweek activities,
+- Sell a magic item
+- Gambling
+- Buy a magic item
+- Pit fighting
+- Scribe a spell scroll

+For more information regarding workweek activities, please reference the [downtime activities reference document](https://homebrewery.naturalcrit.com/share/BJZZhstU5G), or read the section in Xanathar's guide for more details.
+Custom workweek activities may be added to the options as necessary, when an existing option is insufficient to represent the desired task.

 ## Yearly Calendar